kubesphere/website/content/en/docs/project-user-guide/alerting/alerting-message.md

 ## Prerequisites

 - You have enabled [KubeSphere Alerting](../../../pluggable-components/alerting/).
-- You need to create a workspace, a project and an account (`project-regular`).
-The account must be invited to the project with the role of `operator`.
-For more information, see [Create Workspaces, Projects, Accounts and Roles](../../../quick-start/create-workspace-and-project/).
+- You need to create a workspace, a project and a user (`project-regular`).
+The user must be invited to the project with the role of `operator`.
+For more information, see [Create Workspaces, Projects, Users and Roles](../../../quick-start/create-workspace-and-project/).
 - You have created a workload-level alerting policy and an alert has been triggered.
 For more information, refer to [Alerting Policies (Workload Level)](../alerting-policy/).

 ## View Alerting Messages